ugljanin/beehive-scale-arduino-hx711-dht/README.md

 3. Install `ESP8266` library by going to `Scatch > Include library > Manage Libraries`, search for `ESP8266 by ESP8266 Community` and install it.

-# Uploading script
+# Uploading script on the Wemos D1 mini device

-Once hardware is prepared, and Arduino IDE is configured, open `beehive-scale.ino` in Arduino, connect your device with a usb cable to your computer, choose com port that is used, make sure you selected correct board as instructed above.
+Once hardware is prepared, and Arduino IDE is configured, open `beehive-scale.ino` in Arduino, connect your device with a usb cable to your computer, choose `com port` that is used for your device, make sure you selected correct board as instructed above.

 Configure in the scatch:
 - WiFi parameters `ssid` and `password`